End of Year Sale - Up to $65K off - Ends Dec. 31st

 Reduction ratio example for a jaw crusher

-Why the reduction ratio for crushing is so important?
+Why is the reduction ratio for crushing so important?

 These ratios help increase your crushing efficiency by understanding what your crusher can do.
 This can help you select the right machines to increase crushing efficiency.

-They also help manufacturers explain what customers can expect from a crusher as the performance depends on using the machine correctly.
-If you regularly load your crusher with material that is too big or try to crush material much smaller than the machine is able to do you will risk breaking the crusher, leaving you with costly repairs and long downtimes.
-It is much better to work within the limits of your machine and if necessary size up and get a bigger crusher.
+They also help manufacturers explain what customers can expect from a crusher, as the performance depends on using the machine correctly.
+If you regularly load your crusher with material that is too big or try to crush material much smaller than the machine is able to do, you will risk breaking the crusher, leaving you with costly repairs and long downtimes.
+It is much better to work within the limits of your machine and, if necessary, size up and get a bigger crusher.

 What is the limiting reduction ratio?

-Below is a table summarizing the reduction ratios for common crushers.
+Below is a table summarising the reduction ratios for common crushers.
 These can be used as a rule of thumb guide.
 Each machine will have its own limits depending on the size of the crusher.

 table of the common types of crushers and their reduction ratios